-Kwanzaa (December 26 to January 1, every year) is a non-secular (i.e., not a replacement for Christmas) holiday celebrated by Black Americans, as well as Afro-Caribbeans and others of African ...
+Kwanzaa (December 26 to January 1, every year) is a non-secular (i.e., not a replacement for Christmas) holiday celebrated by Black Americans, as well as Afro-Caribbeans and others of African descent ...

 Observed annually between December 26 and Jan.
 1, Kwanzaa draws from several African harvest festivals and blends elements of continental African culture, African American history and traditional ...